Well, HIV-associated lipodystrophy is a well-known syndrome in medicine that occurs in HIV-infected patients receiving antiretroviral therapy.

-In addition, it is possible that the mixed syndrome results from treatment with both classes of antiretroviral agents.
-Risk factors for lipoatrophy are prior therapy with NRTIs, advanced age, low BMI prior to initiation of antiretroviral therapy, white race, and use of PIs for more than two years .
-The risk factors for HIV lipoxygrowth are age greater than 40 years, female, BMI> 25, low level of CD4, use of thymidine analogues and protease inhibitors.
-The combination of longer duration of HIV infection, a decrease in CD4 cell count and a high viral load may be an independent risk factor for antiretroviral therapy.
+In addition, it is possible that the mixed syndrome may result from treatment with both classes of antiretroviral agents.
+Risk factors for lipoatrophy are prior NRTI therapy, advanced age, low BMI before antiretroviral therapy, white race, and IP use for more than two years .
+Risk factors for HIV lipoxytrophy are age over 40 years, female gender, BMI> 25, low CD4 level, use of thymidine analogs and protease inhibitors.
+The combination of a longer duration of HIV infection, a decrease in CD4 cell count and a high viral load may be an independent risk factor for antiretroviral therapy.

 The prevalence of HIV-associated lipodystrophy has been difficult to establish because there is a lack of a case definition.

 As of 2014, prevalence ranged from 10% to 80% among all people living with HIV worldwide.
 Women are at an increased risk of lipodystrophy than men.

 Females (between apes) are also more likely to report accumulation of abdominal and breast fat and hypertriglyceridemia.
 Males are more likely than females to report fat depletion of the face and limbs, hypertension and hypercholesterolemia.

 The prevalence varies from 13% to 67% for lipoatrophy and from 6% to 93% for lipohypertrophy.
 The prevalence of individuals with a combination of lipoatrophy and lipohypertrophy ranges from 20% to 29%.